WordleHelp Logo

 The Science Behind Optimal Starting Words

 Before revealing our top 10, let's understand what makes a starting word effective.
-Our analysis considered four key factors:
+There are four key factors to consider:

 1. Letter Frequency in English

 Not all letters are created equal.
-Our analysis of English word frequency shows:
+Based on established English corpus analysis:

 2. Positional Letter Frequency